-- Church of San Nicolo – for its many frescoes and also the earliest depiction on glass in Europe;
+- Church of San Nicolo’ – for its many frescoes and also the earliest depiction of spectacles (eyeglasses) in Europe.

 - The seven-domed cathedral where you can admire a Titian and a very atmospheric crypt among other things.

 Travel Times: From 37 mins (Regionale) and from 30 mins (Regionale Veloce).

 Tips: Treviso is the birthplace of a dessert, a vegetable and a drink which make our lives so much better.
 The first one is tiramisu – that glorious dessert made with coffee- and marsala-dipped ladyfingers which are then layered with mascarpone beaten with raw eggs.
 The second one is the radicchio rosso – also called Italian chicory in English.
 Its bitter taste is a great complement to any fresh salad, plus it is very tasty grilled and added to pasta dishes, too.
 The third one is prosecco which nowadays is incredibly popular in the UK.
 You can combine half a day in Treviso with a visit to a nearby medieval walled town.
 Castelfranco Veneto and Cittadella are both very easy to reach from Treviso’s train station.

 Fair Verona doesn’t need an introduction.
 This is, after all, the Italian city which is forever linked in our hearts with the story of Romeo and Juliet.
 Verona is worth a day trip from Venice not just because of its Shakespearean links though.
 The city has a rich Roman and medieval past, a worldwide known opera festival and enough sights and places of interest to keep you occupied and excited for several days.
 Take your pick: